I Wanna Dance with Somebody (Who Loves Me): North America

-"I Wanna Dance with Somebody (Who Loves Me)" was released as the first single from Houston's second studio album at the beginning of May 1987.
-It entered the Billboard Hot 100, the issue dated May 16, 1987, at number 38, her highest debut in the 1980s.
-Six weeks later, it reached the top spot of the chart, making it Houston's fourth number-one single in the United States, the issue date of June 27, 1987 ― the same day that Houston's album Whitney debuted at number one on the Billboard 200 (known at the time as "Top Pop Albums") the first time ever by a female artist.
-It remained there for two weeks, spent nine weeks in the top ten (more than any other song that year) and spent 18 weeks on the chart.
-The song reached number one on the Hot 100 Single Sales chart for two weeks, and on the Hot 100 Airplay chart for three weeks, her longest run at that time.
-The single also peaked at number one on the Hot Adult Contemporary and the remixed dance / club version by Steve Thompson and Michael Barbiero became Houston's first chart-topper on the Billboard Hot Dance/Club Play Songs, staying on the top position of the charts for three weeks and two weeks, respectively.
+The song reached number 1 on the Hot 100 Single Sales chart for two weeks, and on the Hot 100 Airplay chart for three weeks, her longest run at that time.
+The single also peaked at number 1 on the Hot Adult Contemporary and the remixed dance / club version by Steve Thompson and Michael Barbiero became Houston's first chart-topper on the Billboard Hot Dance/Club Play Songs, staying on the top position of the charts for three weeks and two weeks, respectively.
 In addition, it reached a peak of two on the Billboard Hot R&B/Hip-Hop Songs chart (known then as "Hot Black Singles"), the issue date of July 4, 1987.
 It remained at that position for two weeks, behind "I Feel Good All Over" by Stephanie Mills (which never appeared on the Hot 100 at all), and spent 15 weeks on the R&B chart.
+Paul Grein of Billboard noted the success of the song on the adult contemporary and R&B charts despite its accessible dance-pop sound "dramatizes how solidly entrenched Houston is and underscores her mass appeal".

+On the rival Cash Box charts, the song repeated its Billboard success, topping its Top 100 Singles chart on July 4, 1987, also unseating "Head to Toe" there.
+For the June 27 issue, it peaked at number two on its Top 12" Dance Singles chart and peaked at number three for two weeks on its Black Contemporary Singles chart in the same week it topped the Top 100 Singles chart.

 On July 28, 1987, the single was certified Gold by the Recording Industry Association of America (RIAA), for shipment of 1,000,000 copies of the single, and re-certified Platinum, making it Houston's first single to achieve that feat, for the same shipment on February 13, 1989, with the change of the RIAA certification criteria for singles.
+On June 25, 2025, the song was certified eight-times Platinum in the United States by the RIAA for sales of eight million copies, and is her second highest-certified single after "I Will Always Love You".

-(The number of sales required to qualify for gold and platinum discs was higher prior to January 1, 1989.
-The thresholds were 1,000,000 units (gold) and 2,000,000 units (platinum), reflecting a decrease in sales of singles.
-It placed at number four on the Billboard Year-End Top Pop Singles chart for 1987.
+It placed at number four on the Billboard Year-End Top Pop Singles chart for 1987 and number two on the Cash Box Year-End Top 50 Pop Singles chart.

 In Canada, the song debuted at 74 on the RPM Top 100 Singles chart, the issue dated May 9, 1987, and reached the top of the chart on July 4, 1987.
 It was ranked second on the RPM Year-End Top 100 Singles chart for 1987.
 The single was later certified Gold by the Canadian Recording Industry Association (CRIA) on February 29, 1988.